-Country Home Tour
+Country Home Decorating Ideas

 Country Home Tour: Brays Island

-The small and compact English-style country home is 1,400-square-feet and situated on a sweeping pasture across from the Inn at Brays Island in South Carolina.
-The owners hired Interior Designer, Beth Webb to create a pastoral blend of Anglo and Low Country traditions.
+The small and compact English-style country home is 1,400 square feet and situated on a sweeping pasture across from the Inn at Brays Island in South Carolina.
+The owners hired Interior Designer Beth Webb to create a pastoral blend of Anglo and Low Country traditions.

 Architect: Peter Block